 - To prevent danger trees from falling into the lines.
 Trees falling into power lines are one of the leading causes of power outages.
 As clearing progresses through our power grid, danger trees are identified and removed.

 - To prevent trees from growing into the line.
 Trees growing into power lines become energized and are hazardous to people, pets and equipment.
 Also, electricity going into the ground costs us all money, similar to leaving your water running while no body is using it.

-How much area will you clear?
+How much area will be cleared?

-Most right of way easements are 30-feet wide.
+Most right-of-way easements are 30-feet wide.
 We normally cut all brush to the ground.

-What is a danger tree?
+What is a hazard tree?

 - Dead trees

 - Trees with high potential to fall into a line due to snow load